BleachDev/BleachHack/README.md

 ### For (200 IQ) developers:

 Download the project.
-Start A Command Prompt in the BleachHack-Fabric-(*Version*) folder.
+Start A Command Prompt/Terminal in the BleachHack-Fabric-(*Version*) folder.
 Generate the needed files for your preferred IDE.

 ***Eclipse:***